joeolaoye/blog/content/posts/makers.md

 +++
 date = '2025-09-10T05:55:13+01:00'
-draft = true
+draft = false
-title: "The Maker’s Paradox: Balancing Building and Leading in Software Engineering"
-description: "New engineering leaders often face the Maker’s Paradox — the tension between building software and leading the people who build it.
-Here’s why it happens and how to tackle it."
+title = "The Maker’s Paradox: Balancing Building and Leading in Software Engineering" description = "New engineering leaders often face the Maker’s Paradox — the tension between building software and leading the people who build it.
+Here’s why it happens and how to tackle it." author = "Joseph Olaoye" tags = ["Leadership", "Software Engineering", "Engineering Management", "Career Growth"] categories = ["Leadership", "Engineering"]
-author: "Joseph Olaoye"
-tags: ["Leadership", "Software Engineering", "Engineering Management", "Career Growth"]
-categories: ["Leadership", "Engineering"]
 +++

 # The Maker’s Paradox: Balancing Building and Leading in Software Engineering